facebookresearch/NSVF/README.md

 pip install -e .
 ```

-To train a new model,
+To train a new model for multi-view reconstruction,
 ```
 fairdr-train $DATATSET --user-dir fairdr --save-dir $MODEL_PATH
 ```